mickaelseznec/flowpy/README.md

 # flowpy
 Utilities for working with optical flows in python

-For .flo format documentation, please refer to [http://vision.middlebury.edu/flow/code/flow-code/](Middlebury flow code)
+For .flo format documentation, please refer to [Middlebury flow code](http://vision.middlebury.edu/flow/code/flow-code/)

 Most of this python package has been inspired by the cpp library above.